Novia-RDI-Seafaring/FMUiL/README.md

   howpublished = {\url{https://github.com/Novia-RDI-Seafaring/fmu-opcua-test-platform}},
 }
 ```

+## Further development notes

+- User interface addition
+- System tester takes as input the log file after the test has been performed and compares it to existing "correct" log file looking for differences.

 ## License
 This package is licensed under the MIT License license.
 See the [LICENSE](./LICENSE) file for more details.